 You need to make it easy for the music supervisor to get in touch.

 Copyright is also equally as important.
-To be synced anywhere, you will want master copyright and publishing cleared.
+To be synced anywhere, you will want the master copyright and publishing cleared.

 Steps To Contacting Music Supervisors